p-ja/acme-fitness-store/lab-guide/Lab-7-Set-Request-Rate-Limits.md

 In this lab you will use Spring Cloud Gateway filters to apply rate limiting to your API.

-### Task 1 : Spring Cloud Gateway Rate Limit Filter
+### Task 1 : Spring Cloud Gateway Rate Limit Filter (Read-only)

-1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
-    * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>
-    * Azure Password: <inject key="AzureAdUserPassword"></inject>

-1. Click on the Cloud shell icon on the top right – > Next to the search bar.

-1. Select on bash shell to launch.

-1. Select the subscription and storage account.
-If you do not have existing storage account , you need to create a one.

-1. Once the cloud drive is created, cloud shell will be launched.

-1. Spring Cloud Gateway includes route filters from the Open Source version as well as several additional route filters.
+Spring Cloud Gateway includes route filters from the Open Source version as well as several additional route filters.
 One of these additional filters is the [RateLimit: Limiting user requests filter](https://docs.vmware.com/en/VMware-Spring-Cloud-Gateway-for-Kubernetes/1.1/scg-k8s/GUID-route-filters.html#ratelimit-limiting-user-requests-filter).
 The RateLimit filter limits the number of requests allowed per route during a time window.

    When defining a Route, you can add the RateLimit filter by including it in the list of filters for the route.
 The filter accepts 4 options: